By Michael Grant white

-From Mike: I would make sure you work on your daughter with the techniques in DVD2.
+From Mike: I would make sure you work on your daughter with the techniques in the Optimal Breathing Kit online or DVD2.
 Make a game of it.
 Deepest Calm

 From a newsletter subscriber

-As I was thinking about trauma I suddenly realized why optimal breathing work can be so releasing, beyond expectation, why a simple thing like your strap can be so effective.
+As I was thinking about trauma, I suddenly realized why optimal breathing work could be so releasing, beyond expectation, why a simple thing like your strap can be so useful.
 It's about more than oxygen.

-I believe these things have the capacity to open up awareness in the somatic sensory channels, perhaps to realign reflexes to restore a more responsive and balanced sensory-motor response, that can be kindled in other body parts and systems when given a chance.
+I believe these things can open up awareness in the somatic sensory channels, perhaps to realign reflexes to restore a more responsive and balanced sensory-motor response, which can be kindled in other body parts and systems when given a chance.

-With somatic awareness we are given a chance to consciously choose a healthy CHOICE, rather than defaulting to a "mental" choice.
-In reading your list of ways to augment healthy breathing on page 95 I began to wonder if Relaxation, Self-esteem, Energy etc. have the ability to "allow" the return of healthy breathing mechanics, gently so as to not set off defensive behavior, as well as support the healthy behaviors.
+With somatic awareness, we are given a chance to consciously choose a healthy CHOICE, rather than defaulting to a "mental" choice.
+In reading your list of ways to augment healthy breathing on page 95, I began to wonder if Relaxation, Self-esteem, Energy, etc. can "allow" the return of healthy breathing mechanics, gently to not set off defensive behavior, as well as support the healthy behaviors.

 This assumes there is some awareness of what healthy mechanics might look and feel like, and that there is no interference with PTSD.
 But my greatest insight was that by bringing breath awareness, one is developing somatic awareness, which is huge in itself to bring somatic awareness to other parts of the body for many types of "stress" healings.

-So many therapists still assume releasing tension is more a mental matter of "letting go", when truthfully our society is so "mental" , the mental is causative in suppressing access to somatic sensing and experiencing.
-Even talented somatic educators I have studied or worked with get trapped here. "
+So many therapists still assume releasing tension is more a mental matter of "letting go," when truthfully our society is so "mental," the mental is causative in suppressing access to somatic sensing and experiencing.
+Even talented somatic educators I have studied or worked with getting trapped here. "